-In addition, clinical trials of our products previously experienced delays as a result of the COVID-19 pandemic and may be affected by a resurgence in the COVID-19 pandemic or a future health pandemic or epidemic.
+Clinical trials of our products were delayed as a result of the COVID-19 pandemic and may be affected by a resurgence in the COVID-19 pandemic or a future health pandemic or epidemic.
 Clinical site initiation and patient enrollment may be delayed due to prioritization of hospital resources toward the health pandemic or epidemic.
 Some patients may not be able or willing to comply with clinical trial protocols if quarantines impede patient movement or interrupt healthcare services.
 Similarly, our ability to recruit and retain patients and principal investigators and site staff would adversely impact our clinical trial operations.